Tom's Inflation Calculator

 My program uses inflation data from several sources, including Economic History Services (no longer public), the Federal Reserve Bank of Minneapolis, the U.S. Bureau of Labor Statistics, the Congressional Budget Office, and the Social Security Administration.

 The Personal Consumption Expenditures Price Index (PCEPI) is compiled by the U.S. Bureau of Economic Analysis and is available from the Federal Reserve Bank of St. Louis.
-This data is the annual-average percent change as measured from January 1 to January 1 of the following year, not seasonally adjusted (data series DPCERG3A086NBEA).
+This data is the year-over-year percent change as measured from January 1 to January 1 of the following year, seasonally adjusted.

 The most widely quoted inflation rate is the U.S. government's Consumer Price Index (CPI), 1913 to present, as compiled by the U.S. Bureau of Labor Statistics.
 By default, my Inflation Calculator uses the CPI-U (CPI All Urban Consumers) data, not seasonally adjusted (data series CUUR0000SA0).
 The CPI-U includes medical-care inflation since 1935 (data series CUUR0000SAM).
 The CPI-U December-to-December retail inflation is also from the U.S. Bureau of Labor Statistics and extends from 1913 to present (data series CUUR0000SA0).